bannsec/autoPwn/README.md

 # Warning
 Completely re-writing this right now.
 Focus will be on interactive Linux apps that only take input from stdin for starters.
 Attempting to use ShellPhish's Driller and Fuzzer functionality.

+autoPwn in it's current state will do this in limited form.
+Simply run `autoPwn ./binary` then select the Start option.

+The below is from the OLD version of autoPwn..

 # Overview
 autoPwn is a lofty name for a simple script.
 When working with fuzzing and afl-fuzz, I noticed that I would do the same tasks over and over.
 With this in mind, I wanted to create a script that would accomplish the following: